Renkinios/meca0029-1_projet_vibra/README.md

 nb_elem_by_leg  = 3          #number of element by leg
 nMode           = 8          # nombre de mode a calculer,nombre de mode inclus dans la superoposition modale max 8
 ```
-The code is base on node and element on the jacket list that you can find in data/init_nodes.txt, if you want to change the structure you need to change it.
-But be carefile beacausse the code is not really flexible.
-We fixe somme rigid element,some leg element and clamped nodes.
-That you can see in green and red in the graph.
+The code is based on the nodes and elements of the jacket list that you can find in data/init_nodes.txt, If you want to change the structure you need to change it.
+But be careful beacause the code is not really flexible.
+We fixe somme rigid element, some leg element and clamped nodes.
+You can see these in green and red on the graph.

 ![Turbine](picture/readme/turbine.png)

 ## Results

-The result going to be show in the terminal and in the graph.
-The graph is going to be save in the folder picture The result is going to be save in the folder data/result.
+The result are going to be shown in the terminal and on the graphs.
+The graphs are going to be saved in the folder picture and the results are going to be saved in the folder data/results.